diggerdu/Hemera/README.md

 # Hemera
-C implementation of Keyword Spotting, following the LSTM approach, based on Tensorflow
+C\CPP implementation of Keyword Spotting, following the LSTM approach, based on Tensorflow